j-2k/GraphicsProgrammingRoadmap/README.md

 ***VERY IMPORTANT NOTE!
 Since this repository is gaining some stars, I feel the need to address the fact that this roadmap is how I plan to venture through graphics programming AS A LEARNER, I AM NOT an already established expert in the field!
 So for this reason you might actually prefer this over other roadmaps as we are both learners(?)!
 Anyways these graphics roadmaps are pretty much very close/the same.***

+In order to not waste your time, I want to say that graphics is heavy in mathematics & computer science, and is very punishing to people that dont bother with the math!
+If you are a person that hates & doesn't like math, then graphics engineering probably isn't for you, but if you like math but see it as difficult you can become a graphics engineer with enough effort!
+Additionally later on if you dont like graphics engineering anymore & want to do something still related but is more lenient in the math section, you can become a technical artist instead!
+(This role is still challenging but much more fun!)
+Technical Artist roadmap when?
+I will maybe make one later...

 Finally, if I make a spelling/grammar mistake feel free to make a pull request.

 **Alternative really good graphics developer roadmap:**